Non-Tech Founders & Fractional CTOs

 Familiarity with user experience and design principles

-I've seen many non-technical founders, and I've seen both the challenges they face and the incredible value they bring to their companies.
-The most successful ones understand that they don't need to become developers - they need to become great technical decision makers.
+As a Fractional CTO, I've worked with many non-technical founders, and I've seen both the challenges they face and the incredible value they bring to their companies.
+The most successful ones understand that they don't need to become developers - they need to work with the right technical partner.

 What I've learned is that non-technical founders often have a clearer view of the business opportunity and customer needs than their technical counterparts.
-Their challenge isn't lack of technical skills - it's learning how to translate business vision into technical requirements and then trusting their technical teams to execute.
+Their challenge isn't lack of technical skills - it's finding someone who can translate their business vision into technical requirements and execute reliably.

-The best non-technical founders I've seen focus on what they do best - understanding customers, building business relationships, and driving growth - while building strong technical partnerships that can execute their vision.
-They don't try to be technical; they try to be technically literate.
+The best non-technical founders I've worked with focus on what they do best - understanding customers, building business relationships, and driving growth - while working with a Fractional CTO who handles technical leadership, development, and team building.
+This partnership model works incredibly well.